History of in vitro fertilisation: Steps prior to human IVF

 Prior to the development of IVF in humans, Walter Heape, a physician and professor at the University of Cambridge, was doing research on reproduction in animals.
-In 1891, Heape reported the first successful embryo transfer in a mammal.
+In November 1890, Heape reported the first successful embryo transfer in a mammal in the Proceedings of the Royal Society of London.

 As early as 1934, Gregory Goodwin Pincus and Ernst Vincenz Enzmann tried to perform IVF in rabbits.
 Although the pregnancy was successful, it was later determined that the fertilisation occurred in vivo (in the body).

-John Rock was the first to extract an intact fertilised egg.
-In 1948, Rock and Miriam Menkin retrieved over 800 oocytes, of which 138 were exposed to spermatozoa in vitro.
+Miriam Menkin was the first to extract an intact fertilised egg.
+In 1948, John Rock and Miriam Menkin retrieved over 800 oocytes, of which 138 were exposed to spermatozoa in vitro.
 They published their findings in the American Journal of Obstetrics and Gynecology.
 There was a transient biochemical pregnancy reported by Australian Foxton School researchers in 1953.

 In 1958, Anne McLaren and John Biggers published a landmark paper in the journal Nature, outlining how they had successfully grown mouse embryos in vitro and transferred them into female mice.
-This showed it was possible to mix a sperm and an egg outside a women's reproductive system and create a healthy embryo.
+This showed it was possible to mix a sperm and an egg outside a female reproductive system and create a healthy embryo.

 In 1959, Min Chueh Chang at the Worcester Foundation, proved fertilisation in vitro was capable of proceeding to a birth of a live rabbit.
 Chang's discovery was seminal, as it clearly demonstrated that oocytes fertilised in vitro were capable of developing if transferred into the uterus.

 Early, non-viable pregnancies

 The first pregnancy achieved through in vitro human fertilisation of a human oocyte was reported in The Lancet from the Monash University team of Carl Wood, John Leeton and Alan Trounson in 1973, although it lasted only a few days and would today be called a biochemical pregnancy.
 Landrum Shettles attempted to perform IVF in 1973, but his departmental chairman interdicted the procedure at the last moment.
-There was also an ectopic pregnancy reported by Patrick Steptoe and Robert Edwards in 1976.
+There was also an ectopic pregnancy reported by Patrick Steptoe, Robert Edwards and Jean Purdy in 1976.